Emergencies, disasters and our humanitarian response

 Ensuring that we work with women means that we do not overlook needs or vulnerabilities that are specific to women and girls in emergencies.
 We provide women-only safe spaces, where women and girls can access education and training, often for the first time in their lives.
 They learn to read, gain new skills and start to recognise their own potential.

 In these safe spaces, women and girls receive emotional support for the horrors they have experienced.
 They can also access medical referrals for cases of rape and other forms of violence.
-You can learn more about our feminist approach to safe spaces for women and girls in emergencies in our policy report.

 Supporting Rohingya women and girls who have survived violence